Simultaneous triangularization over max-algebras: Main Results

 \begin{proof} The proof relies on the crucial fact that the digraphs of projector matrices have a transitivity property: if there exists an edge from $i \to k$ and $k \to j$, then there exists an edge from $i \to j$ in $G_A$, as $a_{ij} \geq a_{ik}a_{kj}$.
 Moreover, if there exists an edge $i \to k$ in $G_A$ and $k \to j$ in $G_B$, then there exists an edge $i \to j$ in $G_{AB}$.

 Let us now assume that the max-commutator $C$ is nilpotent so that $G_C$ is acyclic.
 To prove $A$ and $B$ are simultaneously triangularizable, it suffices to prove that $G_{A \oplus B}$ is acyclic.
-Assume on the contrary that $G_{A \oplus B}$ has a cycle of length at least $2$, say, $v_1 \to v_2 \to \cdots \to v_m \to v_1$.
+Assume on the contrary that $G_{A \oplus B}$ has a cycle of length atleast $2$, say, $v_1 \to v_2 \to \cdots \to v_m \to v_1$.
 Since $A$ and $B$ are individually triangularizable, $G_A$ and $G_B$ have no directed cycles of length $\geq 2$.
-Therefore, in this cycle, there must be at least one edge from $G_A$ and at least one from $G_B$.
+Therefore, in this cycle, there must be atleast one edge from $G_A$ and atleast one from $G_B$.
 Now, partition the cycle into maximal runs of consecutive edges belonging to the same graph, say,

 Then, from transitive property of $G_A$ and $G_B$ in the above blocks, we get $v_1 \xrightarrow{A} v_{k_1}$, $v_{k_1} \xrightarrow{B} v_{k_2}$ and so on.
 Thus, we get an alternating cycle in $G_{A \oplus B}$ in which each of the consecutive edges comes from $G_A$ or $G_B$ alternatively.
 Let us assume without loss of generality that the cycle is the following: